tufts-digital-collections-archives/aspace-cuid-plugin/README.md

 ## Install

 First, **make a backup of your database and put it somewhere safe**.
-This plugin makes changes to the database.
+This plugin makes changes to the database schema and updates your data!

 To install, just activate the plugin in your config/config.rb file by including an entry such as: